Read the clauses before they cost you.

 When arbitration is efficient, when it becomes expensive, and what the venue and waiver language actually mean.

-Who can walk away early, what notice is required, and whether you still get paid for work in flight.
+A terminate for convenience clause example, who can walk away early, what notice is required, and whether work in flight still gets paid.

 The clauses that quietly decide caps, penalties, exclusions, and who pays when a deal goes sideways.